 Finally, we use our procedure to re-evaluate the evidence for the Great Moderation in U.S. macroeconomic time series.
 As was first documented in McConnell and Perez-Quiros (2000) and Kim and Nelson (1999), there is substantial evidence for a reduction in the volatility of measures of production growth occurring in the early 1980s.
 This reduction in volatility is also observed in measures of inflation, as well as in labor market variables.
-More recently, some authors have questioned whether the Great Recession signaled the end of the Great

-Moderation.12 Figures 9 - 11 shows the BMA posterior median for the unconditional variance of each series in our sample.
-Beginning with Figure 9, we see the very standard result that a large and sharp reduction in volatility occurred in the mid 1980s in real GDP growth.
+More recently, some authors have questioned whether the Great Recession signaled the end of the Great Moderation.14 Figure 9 shows the BMA posterior median for the unconditional variance of each series in our sample, plotted alongside the raw data.
+Beginning with the production series, we see the standard result that a large and sharp reduction in volatility occurred in the mid 1980s in real GDP growth.
 This reduction is also seen in real Investment growth and real Consumption growth, although the decline in Consumption growth volatility occurs in the early 1990s.
-For real GDP and Consumption growth, there is no increase in volatility associated with the Great Recession.
 For real Investment growth, there is a short-lived increase in volatility associated with the start of the Great Recession, but this is immediately reversed at the end of the recession, with volatility returning to an even lower level than the pre-Great Recession period.
 Thus, the original nature and timing of the Great Moderation appears to be confirmed by our BMA results, and our results suggest that the Great Moderation did not end with the Great Recession.